Terén

 Zuzana-Markéta Macková, Tomek Pawłowski-Jarmołajew

-In view of the recommendation of the expert committee, we have decided not to select any of the submitted projects for this public holiday.
+Following the recommendation of the expert committee, we decided not to select any of the submitted projects for this holiday.

 28/9/2026 – CZECH STATEHOOD DAY